-Entry into the lunchtime book (remains for 5 days)
+Entry into the book (remains for 5 days)

-Further entry into the lunchtime in the next 5 days or more serious incident (in consultation with AHT)- LUNCHTIME YELLOW CARD.
+Further entry into the book in the next 5 days or more serious incident (in consultation with AHT)-YELLOW CARD.

-Further entry into the lunchtime book in the next 5 days or more serious repeated incident (in consultation with HT)- LUNCHTIME RED CARD
+Further entry into the book in the next 5 days or more serious repeated incident (in consultation with HT)- RED CARD

-Yellow Card- the supervisor dealing with the incident will record names in the lunchtime book and write up the incident using appendix 3.
+Yellow Card- the supervisor dealing with the incident will record names in the book and write up the incident using appendix 3.
 The detail of this will be entered onto CPOMs by the classteacher who will also contact the child's parent to advise of this sanction.
-The child will also miss an age appropriate amount of time during the following lunchtime.
+The child will also miss an age appropriate amount of time during the following break/ lunchtime.
 A daily report will be instigated for the following 5 days. (appendix 4)

-Red Card- the supervisor dealing with the incident will record names in the lunchtime book and write up the incident using appendix 3.
+Red Card- the supervisor dealing with the incident will record names in the book and write up the incident using appendix 3.
 The detail of this will be entered onto CPOMs by the classteacher who will also contact the child's parent to advise of this sanction.
-The child will also miss an age appropriate amount of time during the following two lunchtimes.
+The child will also miss an age appropriate amount of time during the following two break/ lunchtimes.
 A daily report will be instigated for the following 10 days. (appendix 4)

-Where there are repeated issues during the lunchtime period, further action may be required.
+Where there are repeated issues or a significant serious breach of conduct during the break or lunchtime period, further action may be required.
 This may involve the following: